-(See also para.
-4.03, Schedule 1, EPBC Regulations).
-It must be remembered that Ministerial guidelines must be consistent with the EPBC Act and the Regulations.
+(See also para 4.03, sch 1 EPBC Regulations).
+It must be remembered that ministerial guidelines must be consistent with the EPBC Act and the Regulations.
 Regulations must be consistent with the Act.
-Because the production of an assessment is mandatory once the action is regarded as a "controlled action" (see above) court decisions about quality of assessment could be applied.
+Because the production of an assessment is mandatory once the action is regarded as a “controlled action” (see above) court decisions about quality of assessment could be applied.

 - description of the relevant impacts of the action;

 - detailed assessment of the nature and extent of likely short- and long-term relevant impacts;

 - a statement whether any relevant impacts are likely to be unknown, unpredictable or irreversible;